 In addition to eligibility criteria, PPP rules specified the maximum loan amount that firms applying to the program could obtain.
 The maximum amount a firm could receive in phase 1 of the program was equal to the average employee compensation (salary and benefits) during the previous twelve months multiplied by 2.5.
 For the purposes of this calculation, employee salaries were capped at \$100K.
 In this phase, no firm was permitted to receive more than \$10 million from the program.
 The caps stayed much the same in phase 2, with the following exceptions: 1) restaurants and other firms within the accommodation and food services sectors could receive 3.5 times the average monthly compensation of their employees; 2) no firm could receive more than \$2 million.
-Rules also stipulated that borrowers could not receive multiple loans for the same purpose.20
+Rules also stipulated that borrowers could not receive multiple loans (Section 1102, CARES Act 2020).

-Given the emphasis on injecting capital in the private sector as quickly as possible,
+Given the emphasis on injecting capital in the private sector as quickly as possible, professional organizations, and tourist boards.